Methodology & reading guide

 2. Why it exists

 Dating platforms are socio-technical experiments running on millions of people.
 Their internal rules are not public.
 What we know comes from aggregated industry reports, whistleblower data, court records, and a few research papers.
 A simulation can turn this outside view into a traceable mechanism model.
-You are not seeing a perfect copy of Tinder or Hinge — you are seeing which effects certain architectures structurally enforce.
+You are not seeing a perfect copy of Tinder or Hinge.
+You are seeing which effects certain architectures structurally enforce.

 Goal: after an hour with this lab you no longer think "algorithms are only for mathematicians", but rather "I understand why Hinge's SMR looks the way it does, and which business decision sits behind it."